 For more information please contact the SAMS office on 01727 860642 or email at firstname.lastname@example.org.

-SAMS Tots is open to both members and non-members, so please contact the SAMS office for more details by calling us on 01727 860642 or use the form on THIS PAGE.
+For more information about SAMS Tots, please contact the SAMS office by calling us on 01727 860642 or using contact form.

 The SAMS Ketanim group was launched at the end of 2011 to provide activities for children aged 5 to 8 in our community.
+We enjoy monthly services on the first Shabbat (Saturday) morning of every month from 10.45.
 We run special events to celebrate many of the Jewish holidays, such as a party at Chanukah, featuring stories, songs, colouring, biscuit decoration and Dreidel games, and fun activities at Pesach, including grandparents, picnics, movies, arts and crafts and more.

 Noam is the youth movement of the Masorti synagogues.
 Events throughout the year include summer and winter camps, weekly clubs and Meltam/Masa, a 2-year youth leadership training programme.
 We pride ourselves in providing an exciting and engaging Jewish experiences in an informal atmosphere as well as high-quality leadership training for our young people.